mohitpai/journey-optimizer.en/help/using/configuration/ptr-records.md

 ---
 # PTR records {#ptr-records}

+>[!CONTEXTUALHELP]
+>id="ajo_admin_ptr_record"
+>title="Subdomains' PTR records"
+>abstract="A pointer record (PTR) is a type of DNS record that provides the domain name linked to an IP address, which helps the receiving mail servers to verify the senders' IP addresses."

 ## About PTR records {#about-ptr-records}

 A pointer record (PTR) is a type of Domain Name System (DNS) record that provides the domain name linked to an IP address.

-With PTR records, receiving mail servers can check the authenticity of sending mail servers by identifying whether their IP addresses correspond to the names with which the servers connect.
+With PTR records, receiving mail servers can check the authenticity of sending mail servers by identifying whether their IP addresses correspond to the names that the servers connect to.

 ## Access your subdomains' PTR records {#access-ptr-records}